DIY Chevron Table Runner: this fun project uses drop cloth material, painters tape and paint to create a bautiful table runner.

 This chevron table runner looks amazing, and is easy to make.
 Customize it to fit any table.

-I’m falling for the chevrons, I held out for a while, but it was futile.
-I especially like the way they always make me think of Charlie Brown’s sweater.
+I’m falling for the chevron pattern that’s become so popular.
+I held out for a while, but it was futile.
+I especially like the way chevrons always make me think of Charlie Brown’s sweater.
 Even though chevron is so hot right now, it’s still a little tricky to find it at the local fabric store.
 So what’s a girl to do, make her own.

 Then, I used painter’s tape to tape off every other stripe.

 I used some craft paint, mixing some white, grey, and silver to make a colour I liked, and painted the chevrons.
 I let it dry over night, and removed the tape in the morning.

 It turned out great.
 It took hours to tape the pattern out, but it was all worth the time and my legs falling asleep. 😉 I really love how it came out.

 I used it to set a fun summer table.
 We started out with some pretty wild flowers, Queen Anne’s Lace, in simple vases.
 I also added some glass spheres, and pretty round tea light holders

 I also picked up some silver Jordon almonds from the BulkBarn.